-When it comes to certain materials (organic cotton, for instance), it’s even better when it comes with a certification so we know we’re not composting any chemical pesticides or other toxic materials used in manufacturing.
+When it comes to certain materials (organic cotton, for instance), it’s even better when it comes with sustainability certifications so we know we’re not composting any chemical pesticides or other toxic materials used in manufacturing.

-At the end of the day, these products consider the 5 R’s: refuse, reduce, reuse, recycle, and rot.
-If a product doesn’t fit at least one of these (recycling being the last choice), then it’s not zero waste.
+At the end of the day, these zero waste household products consider the 5 R’s: refuse, reduce, reuse, recycle, and rot.

 We’re lucky to have brands that go above and beyond when it comes to protecting our planet.

 These include the zero waste fashion brands that not only support circular economies, but also provide us with programs to send back old garments to be recycled.

 Offering products for zero waste living inherently makes a company somewhat sustainable.

 Most of these companies, however, go above and beyond by supporting fair trade initiatives (which ensure employees receive fair wages, safe working conditions, and other protections), carbon-neutral practices, environmental efforts like tree planting, or are members of 1% for the Planet.

 Final Thoughts On Sustainable Zero Waste Products